-- 1. Examination of the mouth and throat for mucosal changes - 2.
-Complete blood count with differential blood count and platelets.
-Haemopoietic suppression caused by methotrexate may occur abruptly and with apparently safe doses.
+1. Examination of the mouth and throat for mucosal changes

+2. Complete blood count with differential blood count and platelets.
+Haemopoietic suppression caused by methotrexate may occur abruptly and with apparently safe dosages.
 Any profound drop in white-cell or platelet counts indicates immediate withdrawal of the medicinal product and appropriate supportive therapy.
 Patients should be advised to report all signs and symptoms suggestive of infection.
-Patients taking simultaneous administration of haematotoxic medicinal products (e.g. leflunomide) should be monitored closely with blood count and platelets. - 3.
-Liver function tests: Treatment should not be initiated or should be discontinued if there are persistent or significant abnormalities in liver function tests, other non-invasive investigations of hepatic fibrosis, or liver biopsies.
+Patients taking simultaneous administration of haematotoxic medicinal products (e.g. leflunomide) should be monitored closely with blood count and platelets.